These ads pay our editors. More info.

 5. Ask, "Am I free to leave?"
 This is especially handy if, say, a group of you'd been too bawdy on the patio and an officer stops by.
 If he/she is getting a bit hot under the collar, politely ask, "Am I being detained?" or "Am I free to leave?"
 If the cop has no reason to hold you, quickly, quietly, and politely retreat inside.

-Let's level: I watch a looot of Cops.
-Nearly every episode has a scene in which a redneck or a meth cook unknowingly consents to letting the cops search their car, or worse, their home!
-The police are great at getting information: they badger with questions, intimidate, make deals — but I promise, nothing will "be easier" if you just answer a few questions.
+Let’s level: I watch a looot of Cops.
+Nearly every episode has a scene in which someone unknowingly consents to letting the cops search their car, or worse, their home!
+The police are great at getting information: they badger with questions, intimidate, make deals — but I promise, nothing will “be easier” if you just answer a few questions.

 "But Cat!" you say.
 "What if I'm just minding my own at a fairly quiet party — and we aren't even breaking any laws!"
 Don't risk it, man.
 I've seen many an episode of Cops in which the police, called to a house on one account, sneak their way into getting consent and end up booking the homeowner for something completely unrelated.